nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Added Assessment Notice optional ADW-Referral-Request-1.reason element to allow a referral reason to be carried.
  - Added Assessment Notice optional ADW-Referral-Request-1.description element to carry any additional relevant information relating to the referral..
  - Renamed ADW-Questionnaire-Response-1.group.question (Safeguarding Issues) to (Safeguarding Concerns).
  - Added an additional question to the ADW-Questionnaire-Response-1 profile called Safeguarding Concerns Details.
+ - Constrained out the indication element from CareConnect-ADW-Encounter.

 ### Version 1.0.0-beta.1 ###